 Skip to main content

-The winter of 1917 was the coldest France had seen in forty years.
-In April there was still snow on Vimy Ridge.
+The coldest winter France had seen in forty years was in 1917.
+In April there was snow on Vimy Ridge.

 Percy William Atkins felt his body slowly freezing as he waited through the longest night of his life.
 Easter Monday morning.
 Utterly dark.
 Silence, save for squish of the mud soaking through his boots as he tried to stay warm and the breathing of his buddies packed like sardines in the shallow trench.